hanscappelle/energy-dash/README.md

 * check in v 0.1.0 and tag it
 * fix safari
 * enable tests again
-* deploy on heroku or provide instructions on how to deploy it there
 * create guidelines with screenshots
-* deploy on heroku
 * add j param to youless urls
 * check security youless
 * add null termination youless